Cyberlane/cogent-restaurant-finder/README.md

 ### /assets/images/*

 Static images that are bundled within the codebase, I put in this folder.
-If there is a lot of them and they have to live in this repo (maybe the they are part of the UI for the app), I often like to group them in sub-folders.
+If there is a lot of them and they have to live in this repo (maybe they are part of the UI for the app), I often like to group them in sub-folders.

 ### /common/*